Have Questions about ADLA’s TNR Services?

-Callers are referred to the Spay Neuter Hotline TNR Program from a variety of sources.
+Members of the community are referred to the Spay Neuter Hotline from a variety of sources.
 You do not have to be a cat lover to participate.
 You only need to have a desire to reduce the cat population on the streets of Maricopa County.

 Here’s the drill:

 Most callers are caregivers of outdoor colonies and are feeding cats.
-A few have cats frequenting their yards and “want to do the right thing”.
+A few have cats frequenting their yards and want to help.

-Caregivers call or email the hotline for more information or to set up an appointment.
+Caregivers contact the Hotline for more information or to set up an appointment.
+[Best way is with this form Submit a request for help with TNR!]

 The Spay Neuter Hotline asks for a $25 per cat, tax-deductible donation – although no one is turned away if they meet program guidelines.